kkounal/random_small_projects/Password_generator/README.md

 # Challenge #3 -easy

-Password generator, let's the user choose number of digits, if it contains capitals or symbols.
+Password generator, lets the user choose number of digits, if it contains capitals or symbols.
 Also can pass a file to it.

 To make it easier to pipe a file i printed info about usage to stderror instead of stdout but there might be a better solution.